 “Arrggghhh.
 I’m…I’m sorry I spoke up.” (struggles between wanting to storm out in anger and being grateful for this apprenticeship, which he knows is a big deal. )

 * * *

-If you enjoyed this piece, please like The Ugly Volvo on Facebook or follow me on Twitter.
-Or follow the blog by signing up for email updates.
-And if you read this book to your child all the time, please know that somewhere across the world I’m reading it to my child as well and it’ll be like that scene in An American Tail with Fievel and whatever the girl mouse’s name was.*
+And if you read Goodnight Moon to your child all the time, please know that somewhere across the world I’m reading it to my child as well and we’re totally like that scene in An American Tail where they’re simultaneously singing “Somewhere Out There” with Fievel and whatever the girl mouse’s name was.*